Spark plug reading for paramotors

 This detailed article by Mike Canter and the photos of this one are more about automotive spark plugs but much applies to small engines.

 Remember: The gap must be correct for the plug to do its job.
-If your engine sputters/stalls/cuts-out at full throttle, it may be a faulty spark plug, a failed secondary wire, or a lack of fuel.
+If your engine sputters/stalls/cuts-out at full throttle, it is likely a faulty spark plug.
+The problem is less likely a failed secondary wire or a lack of fuel.

 vulture